 One day she was asked whether she knew a composer for a project, “Medusa On the Beach” and she immediately thought I would suit the role perfectly.
 I met with Mariele (and at the time, Fran) in a pub in Soho.
 It was right at the company’s (and mine) very beginnings but I was immediately intrigued with the story and the whole concept of audio drama.

 That was my first project with Wireless, Mariele loved the soundtrack and I’ve been working with them ever since.

 Which has been your most exciting project so far?

 Wireless produces so many amazing things, it’s difficult to pinpoint one.

-Amongst some that really stand out are award-winning “Springheel’d Jack” by Gareth Parker and Robert Valentine, which is a dramatisation of one of Victorian London’s urban legends.
+Amongst some that really stand out are award-winning “Springheel’d Jack” by Jack Bowman (credited as Gareth Parker) and Robert Valentine, which is a dramatisation of one of Victorian London’s urban legends.

 It’s an incredible production, like diving in a magical, dark past.
 The cast, the acting, the writing and of course the direction – just unbelievable!
 The music is not bad either.

 I was also really excited to work on the LZS Audible production for the “Jungle Book” and I consider myself really lucky to have had the opportunity to work with amazing talent such as Bill Bailey, Richard E. Grant, Martin Shaw, Colin Shaw… the list goes on and on.
 It’s just been an incredible privilege and I’ve learnt so much at every turn!